haiphucnguyen/askimo/docs/creating-new-chat-model.md

 Askimo uses a modular architecture for chat models with the following key components:

 1. **ChatService**: Interface that defines the contract for all chat models
-2. **ChatModelFactory**: Interface for creating chat model instances
+2. **ChatModelFactory**: Generic interface for creating chat model instances with type parameter `<T : ProviderSettings>`
-3. **ProviderSettings**: Interface for model-specific configuration
+3. **ProviderSettings**: Interface for model-specific configuration with methods for validation, field management, and deep copying
-4. **ModelProvider**: Enum that identifies different model providers
+4. **ModelProvider**: Enum that identifies different model providers (OpenAI, XAI, Gemini, Ollama, Anthropic, LocalAI, LMStudio)
-5. **ModelRegistry**: Central registry that manages all model factories
+5. **ProviderRegistry**: Central registry that manages all model factories using a map-based structure

-Each model provider (like OpenAI or Ollama) has its own implementation of these interfaces.
+Each model provider has its own implementation of these interfaces, along with optional marker interfaces like `HasApiKey` or `HasBaseUrl` for common configuration patterns.

 ## Implementation Steps